 - What are the infection rates for this procedure for you and for this hospital/surgical center?

 - Do you ever double book surgeries?
-(Note – this is when doctors go back and forth between two simultaneous operations – read this blog post to learn more about this potentially dangerous practice.)
+(Note – this is when doctors go back and forth between two simultaneous operations – read Surgical Dangers – What You Need to Know to to learn more about the potentially dangerous practice of simultaneous surgeries.)

 - Will mine be double booked?